How Self-Driving Cars Are Revolutionizing the Way We Travel

 Are Self-Driving Cars Safe?

-Self-driving cars have the potential to revolutionize transportation by reducing traffic congestion, lowering CO2 emissions, and increasing mobility for millions of people with disabilities as well as the elderly.
-However, there are still many challenges ahead before self-driving cars can become a widespread reality.
+Self-driving cars have the potential to revolutionize transportation by reducing traffic congestion, lowering CO2 emissions, and increasing mobility for millions of people with disabilities and the elderly.
+However, many challenges remain before they can become a widespread reality.

 Local traffic laws and regulations, bad weather conditions, and high-congested areas all pose challenges to self-driving technology.
 Yet safety remains one of the top concerns when it comes to trusting autonomous vehicles.
 In an AAA survey, nearly 70% of Americans admitted they were afraid of self-driving vehicles, up from 55% in the previous year.

-There are also growing concerns with the increase in distracted driving, which may become more common with increased automation.
+There are also growing concerns about distracted driving, which may become more common with increased automation.
 Drivers who watch videos or doze off in self-driving vehicles may fail to take control when they should.

 Self driving car statistics